dpipstudio/botwave/server/server.md

 * `--port`: The port on which the server will listen (default: 9938).
 * `--pk`: Optional passkey for client authentication.
 * `--skip-update-check`: Skip checking for protocol updates.
+* `--start-asap`: Starts broadcasting as soon as possible.
+Can cause delay between different clients broadcasts.

 ### Example
 ```bash